1.Visit the world famous Adnams Brewery

 5. Southwold Summer Theatre

-From May to September, the Southwold Summer Theatre runs a series of shows, which change each year.
-Enjoy a meal in one of the town's many restaurants before heading to a performance at St Edmund's Hall.
+From May to September, the Suffolk Summer Theatre at Southwold Arts Centre runs a series of shows, which change each year.
+Enjoy a meal in one of the town's many restaurants before heading to a performance.